The XML tree paradigm has several well-known limitations for document modeling and

 poem.
 This could point, through a hyperedge, to the set of all Text nodes

 in the poem, which would let us model containment.
-It could also serve as the head of a
+It could also serve as the head

 Markup-to-Markup hyperedge from it to the Markup nodes with